 - 1 teaspoon vanilla extract

 - Add the dough ingredients to the bread machine in the order listed.
-Select the dough cycle, and start the machine.
-Check the dough after five minutes of mixing, and add 1 to 2 more Tablespoons of water or flour if the dough is too dry or wet.
-Makes approximately 32 ounces or 907 grams) of dough.
+Select the dough cycle and start the machine.

 - When the dough cycle is finished, remove the dough and roll out to a 10×28-inch rectangle on a floured surface.
 Trim the edges as needed.
-Spread the cream cheese mixture on the dough to within 1-inch of the edges.
-Spread sugar-cinnamon mixture on the cream cheese to within 1-inch of the edges of the dough.
+Spread the cinnamon/sugar mixture on the dough to within 1-inch of the edges.

 - Starting at one of the long edges, roll the dough tightly into a 28-inch log.
 Pinch the edges to seal the log.
-Place the rolled dough onto the prepared baking sheet, seam side down, and form the dough into a ring.
+Place the rolled log onto the prepared baking sheet, seam side down, and form the dough into a ring.
 Moisten the ends of the dough with a little water; pinch the two ends together to seal.
-Place a large greased can in the center to maintain a nice circle in the center.
-Cover with a cloth, and let rise in a warm place until doubled in size, about 30 minutes.

-- Preheat oven to 350°F. Bake the cake in preheated oven until the top is golden brown, about 25 minutes.
+- Preheat oven to 350°F. Bake the king cake in preheated oven until the top is golden brown, about 30 minutes.

-- Remove the cake from the oven, and cool for about 10 minutes on a wire rack.
-While the cake is still warm, spoon the glaze onto the cake, allowing drips of glaze to dribble down the sides of the cake.
-Immediately, sprinkle purple, green and yellow sprinkles on the cake.
-Yield: One Mardi Gras King Cake.
+- Remove the kinf cake from the oven, and cool for about 10 minutes on a wire rack set over a rimmed baking sheet.
+While the cake is still warm, spoon the icing onto the cake, allowing drips of icing to dribble down the sides of the cake.
+Immediately, sprinkle purple, green and yellow food glitter on the cake.
+Yield: One King Cake.